 There are other credit cards like the Amex Marriott Bonvoy and the Amex Platinum card whose benefits will outweigh the annual fee just for having it in your wallet.
 Benefits like the annual free night at a five stars hotel, or complimentary access to first class airport lounges around the world, are worth much more than the respective annual fees, and are a much smarter choice than this card for the long term.

-As we explained above, the lack of long lasting benefits to help offset the annual fee, even if it is a manageable sum like $120, makes the AeroplanPlus Gold card a bad deal after the first year, unlike other options like the Marriott Bonvoy American Express card, the American Express Platinum card and the American Express Gold Rewards card.
+As we explained above, the lack of long lasting benefits to help offset the annual fee, even if it is a manageable sum like $120, makes the AeroplanPlus® Gold card a bad deal after the first year, unlike other options like the Marriott Bonvoy Card, the Amex Platinum Card and the Amex Gold Rewards Card.

 Alternative Ways To Build Your Aeroplan Balance